mddanish9155/Quiz_application-Program-Memory-/README.md

 <h2>How It Works 🛠️</h2>

-Users choose a topic for the quiz.
+Users choose a topic for the quiz.<br>
-Questions are displayed one by one, with four answer options.
+Questions are displayed one by one, with four answer options.<br>
-Users input their answers, and the application checks correctness.
+Users input their answers, and the application checks correctness.<br>
-At the end of the quiz, a summary of the score and review of correct answers is presented.
+At the end of the quiz, a summary of the score and review of correct answers is presented.<br>

 <h2>Folder Structure 📂</h2>